sgothel/jogl/README.txt

 of the GLU tessellator.
 Pepijn also contributed the initial version of the FPSAnimator utility class.

-User GKW on the javagaming.org forums contributed the substantial port of the GLU mipmap generation code to Java, as well as robustness fixes in the Windows implementation and other areas.
+James Walsh (GKW) contributed the substantial port of the GLU mipmap generation code to Java, as well as robustness fixes in the Windows implementation and other areas.